space-ros/demos/curiosity_rover/README.md

     ```
 3. To build the demo, you can use the following command.
     ```bash
-    # To build all the demos for the canadarm2
+    # To build the demos
     ./build.sh
     ```
 4. To run the demo, you can use the following command.